maticzav/swift-graphql/README.md

 - 🦉 Use Swift in favour of GraphQL.
 - 🌳 Your application model should be independant from your schema.

-Here's a short preview of the SwiftGraphQL code.
+Here's a short preview of the SwiftGraphQL code

 ```swift
 import SwiftGraphQL